“He’s On My Team”: A Father and Son Reflect on the Generational Impact of DC SCORES

 “My name is Aspen and I love DC SCORES and I love my dad,” says Aspen McNair Jr., one of the latest recruits to the Junior SCORES team at John Lewis Elementary School.

-Aspen joined DC SCORES this fall, the first year he was eligible, but he had a personal connection with the program his entire life.
+Aspen joined DC SCORES this fall, the first year he was eligible, but he has had a personal connection with the program his entire life.
 His father, Aspen McNair Sr., was also a poet-athlete at John Lewis (when the school was known as West Education Campus) and has been a DC SCORES coach at Tubman Elementary School since 2017.

 “It kind of feels like he’s on my team,” says the younger Aspen about how DC SCORES has brought them together.
-His dad is excited that the pair are establishing something of a DC SCORES dynasty, “Just to see him get the same values and learning I got is good,” he says.
+His dad is excited that the pair are establishing something of a DC SCORES dynasty.
+“Just to see him get the same values and learning I got is good,” he says.
 “It feels great to see DC SCORES is still around — it proves how much of an asset it is to the city.”

 Positive Youth Development